dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_for_dummies.md

     right way, but it's hard to observe the interaction; therefore you resort to observing the side effects at the end of the action, but it's awkward at best.
-*   You want to "mock out" your dependencies, except that they don't have mock implementations yet; and, frankly, you aren't thrilled by some of those hand-written mocks.
+*   You want to "mock out" your dependencies, except that they don'type have mock implementations yet; and, frankly, you aren'type thrilled by some of those hand-written mocks.

 We encourage you to use gMock as